Ayushman-Pyne/Obsidian-Brain/01 - Projects/CS50X/Week 1 - C.md

 Checking and submitting commands

 - `check50 cs50/problems/2024/x/mario/more` - Test the program
-- `style50 hello.c` - stylize the file to make it look more aesthetically pleasing.
+- `style50 mario.c` - stylize the file to make it look more aesthetically pleasing.
 - `submit50 cs50/problems/2024/x/mario/more` - Submit the program

 #### 4_1.
 Cash